BUSINESS GAS COMPARISON

 How to get the cheapest business gas prices

-The first thing you need to know about switching business gas and electricity is that you can’t even consider changing supplier until your current deal is in its renewal window, which usually opens between one and six months before its end date.
+The first thing you need to know about switching business gas is that you can’t sign with a new supplier until your current deal is in its renewal window.
+This usually opens between one and six months before its end date.

 Don’t worry if you’re unsure when this renewal window starts, your supplier will write to you with your contract's end date and an offer to extend your existing deal or a new fixed contract.
-Don’t accept this offer before you compare quotes to see if cheaper business gas rates are available from another supplier.
+Don’t accept this offer until you've run a business gas comparison to see if cheaper business gas rates are available from another supplier.

 Once you’ve found a deal that suits, we’ll start the switch and support you through the process.